dsulimchuk/chatapp/README.md

 - Real-time messaging using WebSockets
 - Users can join with a username
+- Multiple chat rooms (create new or join existing)
-- All messages are visible to all connected users
+- Room-specific chat messages
 - PostgreSQL database for message persistence
 - Responsive web UI